Impact by the Numbers

 When a young person first comes through our doors, we work to establish a meaningful and lasting relationship with them.
 While we are never sure how long a youth will be in our programs, we do know that the time spent at The Harbour will offer supports based on the young person's goals.

-View our "2023 Year In Review" video or check out our 2023 Annual Report for more information about what The Harbour has accomplished this past year!
+View our "2023 Year In Review" video or check out our 2024 Annual Report for more information about what The Harbour has accomplished this past year!

 Outcomes

 Every investment in The Harbour is an investment in the young people who come through our doors.
 We see their successes every day – they complete high school, maintain employment and rebuild or create new relationship.
 Some go on to college, receiving scholarships or paid internships.
 Each individual explores and discovers their own potential through the programs and services in partner with our compassionate and skilled staff.
-Learn more in our outcomes statement.

 How to recognize a youth experiencing homelessness